1990 Nichirei International Championships

 The 1990 Nichirei International Championships was a women's tennis tournament played on outdoor hard courts at the Ariake Coliseum in Tokyo, Japan that was part of Tier II of the 1990 WTA Tour.
-It was the inaugural edition of the tournament and was held from 25 September through 30 September 1990.
+It was the inaugural edition of the tournament and was held from 25 through 30 September 1990.
 Fourth-seeded Mary Joe Fernández won the singles title and earned $70,000 first-prize money.